alexjfisher/cfgmgmtcamp2020/facts/01_slide.md

       end
     end

+* Custom facts can reference other facts
+* Ruby cases aren't difficult to understand
+* You can use regexes with them

 <!SLIDE bullets incremental>
 # Writing better facts

 * Ruby isn't *that* hard
+* Do you know how to google?
 * Use `Facter::Core::Execution.execute` not `system` or backticks
 * You can also use 'external facts' if you really don't want to touch ruby